By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Some other important members of the Tea Party include Jenny Beth Martin, Amy Kremer, and Mark Meckler.
 Martin is a co-founder of the party along with Meckler.
 Meckler was an activist and attorney before resigning from the group in 2012.
 Kremer, a former Delta Airlines flight attendant, is now an activist in the party and the chair leader.

-There are many goals that the Tea Party is trying to achieve and the list can go on forever.
+There are many goals that the Tea Party is trying to achieve, and the list can go on forever.
 Therefore, we chose to focus on three of the Tea Party’s main goals, which all affect the interests of the people.
 The first goal is to eliminate excessive taxes.
-Seems simple, and like most political parties, taxes are addressed frequently because of the popularity of the topic by the people.
+This seems simple, and like most political parties, taxes are addressed frequently because of the popularity of the topic among the people.
 Eliminating excessive taxes would allow the American people to enjoy more of their own money and minimize government interference.
 The second goal is to eliminate the national debt.
-The Tea Party believes that the national debt creates a huge burden upon both the current and the future generation of Americans.
-Eliminating the national debt would increase economic health and prosperity for both todays and future American people.
+The Tea Party believes that the national debt creates a huge burden upon both the current and future generations of Americans.
+Eliminating the national debt would increase economic health and prosperity for both today's and future American people.
 The third goal is to eliminate deficit spending.
-There needs to be budgets and balances like that of any American business.
+There needs to be budgets and balances like those of any American business.
 The elimination of deficit spending would help the country save money.

-We found that the Tea Party movement, saw three major successes; one having to due with the goals we mentioned previously which was the shift in focus to tax and debt reduction and reduced government spending, the increased participation of people who had not before been involved in political movements and the influence it exerted on elections and policy.
+We found that the Tea Party movement saw three major successes; one having to do with the goals we mentioned previously, which was the shift in focus to tax and debt reduction and reduced government spending, the increased participation of people who had not before been involved in political movements, and the influence it exerted on elections and policy.

 The movement consisted of both grassroots and elite segments.
 While the elite part of the movement failed at promoting its entire agenda within government, the grassroots component, adopted by many on the far right and conservative elites, succeeded in bringing voters out to the polls to help Republicans.